 Internal Business Disputes

 An internal business dispute is usually a dispute between two or more persons with an ownership interest in the same company.
 The procedures to handle each dispute will depend on the type of entity at issue and the roles each party plays in that entity.
-Internal business disputes occur both in closely-held businesses and publically traded companies, but the rights, obligations, and available remedies can differ greatly.
+Internal business disputes occur both in closely-held businesses and publicly traded companies, but the rights, obligations, and available remedies can differ greatly.